 Aunty Kate and Uncle Tom McInerney were living in Yarragon at the time and I remember her mentioning later that they saw fires in the distance and the smell of burning.
 A friend I was in the Army with, Miriam Dafter, lived at Warburton and vividly described the fires.
 I think her family had a saw mill and it was wiped out.
 Our memories of the day are different – hers were of the horror and terror, the heroic battles to save places and people from the fires and mine of the darkness.Granny O’Connor died exactly seven weeks after the fires and Mum said her health deteriorated rapidly after Black Friday as she suffered great shock on that day.
 She was such a dear old lady with a tremendous sense of humour.’

-Mum’s sister Jean’s memories were similar Mum’s.
+Mum’s sister Jean’s memories were to similar Mum’s.
 She said the smoke from the fires was so thick that you couldn’t see two feet in front of you, with the smell of burning gum leaves thick on the air.
 They were inside, on their knees, saying the rosary.
 Jean said that they had no telephone or radio so had no idea what was happening.
 She truly thought the end of the world had come.

 In this world of instant communication and the never-ending news cycle, it is difficult to imagine the terror of not knowing what is happening.
-Without even a radio, information came only by word of mouth so it is understandable that Aunty Jean, at thirteen years only, would have thought it was the end of the world.
+Without even a radio, information came only by word of mouth so it is understandable that Aunty Jean, at twelve years only, would have thought it was the end of the world.

 While Black Friday has been a vivid part of our family memories, these bushfires did not loom so large in the memories of people in other parts of Victoria.
 My mother-in-law, living in central Victoria, had only the vaguest memory of the Gippsland fires but, no doubt, there were other fires closer to home in other years that loomed larger for her.